j-fang/j-fang.github.io/_posts/2019-07-07-Austin-life.md

 **How do I like it?**

-I'm pretty satisfied with my summer so far (outside of work. inside of work is another story that I will touch on later).
+I'm pretty satisfied with my summer so far (outside of work. inside of work is another story).
 I'm doing the things I want to do: spending time with people who make me smile and laugh; staying in touch with my family and friends; working on a cool project that I'm really excited to launch later this year; exploring a new city at a comfortable pace; going to my local farmers' markets; managing to feed myself well and exercise regularly.

 [WakingUp]: https://wakingup.com/